libhal-google/libhal/README.md

 work on an stm32f10x device.
 Because each implements the peripherals in a different and unique way there needs to be a separate driver for each.
 This is the crux of why embedded software is not portable across multiple devices.
-But libembeddedhal has a method of fixing this.
+But libhal has a method of fixing this.

 The following section of code will explain in its comments how to support multiple platforms between lpc40xx and stm32f103